ConnectedLib/connectedlib10/modules/design-thinking/section-3-2.md

 The ideation phase focuses on refining your ideas.
 You don’t need to use expensive or cutting-edge tools.
 Many of the following ideation techniques can be completed using paper and pen.
 Thus, the following section focuses on everyday tools and techniques you can integrate into your work with youth.

-### Brainstorming
+# Brainstorming

 The brainstorming technique often occurs throughout the different stages of the design process or within a Participatory Design session.
 You’ve probably used brainstorming in a variety of ways such as discovering programming ideas, planning community partnerships, or collaborating with other youth librarians.
 In addition to sticky noting and big pieces of paper, some other everyday tools you can use to assist in brainstorming sessions include:

 - **Photos, Magazines, or Found Images**.
 Incorporate photos or found images into your brainstorming session to elicit responses or opinions.
 For instance, you or youth can flip through magazines as inspiration or to collage out ideas.
-You can also use imagery to display the direction of your ideas or inspire you to think in new ways (OpenIDEO, 2011).
-For more about the use of visuals in the ideation phase, see our section on Design Representations.
+You can also use imagery to display the direction of your ideas or inspire you to think in new ways.<sup><a name="1" href="#fn1">1</a></sup> For more about the use of visuals in the ideation phase, see our section on Design Representations.
 - **Sketchbooks**.
 You or youth can jot down your ideas and notes on the fly or develop sketches of a working design.
 - **Online brainstorming tools**.
-Explore brainstorming tools, like Bubbl.us (https://bubbl.us/) or LucidChart (https://www.lucidchart.com/) to collaborate with others on ideas.
+Explore brainstorming tools, like [Bubbl.us](https://bubbl.us/) or [LucidChart](https://www.lucidchart.com/) to collaborate with others on ideas.

 Here are some general tips from youth librarians around the US on how they approach brainstorming and ideation: